marlycormar/imagemap/README.md

  * The original body was devised by Dr. Ming-Chih J Kao and Professor Sean Mackey at Stanford University as part of [CHOIR](choir.stanford.edu).
 Use of the 'bodymap' images requires that the CHOIR attribution remains intact.
  * The imagemap plugin/hook was written at Stanford by Andrew Martin and converted to an external module in collaboration with CTS-IT - University of Florida.
  * The odontogram maps were contributed by Bas de Veer and collaborators at the ITHS and Christy McKinney at the University of Washington and Seattle Children’s Research Institute.
+ * The PIRADS images were contributed by Dr. Richard Fan from Stanford University.